Interview answer drill

 Trade-off or test tip

-Rem is consistent but less local; em is flexible but can compound.
-Test by changing root font size.
+rem is consistent but less local; em is flexible but can compound.
+Test both root font-size changes and narrower parent containers.

 Similar questions